 Fresh Acai Bowl

-Featured in Good-For-You Dishes That Don't Taste Like Punishment.
+Category: Good-For-You Dishes That Don't Taste Like Punishment

 Quick-to-make acai bowl with frozen fruits and puree.
 Top it however you like!